descope/descope-kotlin/README.md

         super.onCreate(savedInstanceState)
         val incomingUri: Uri = intent?.data ?: return // The incoming App link

-        // We need to relaunch the Activity that started the flow.
-It should be a single top activity
+        // We need to relaunch the Activity that started the flow where the `resume` method needs to be called.
-        // so the user won't experience any weird behavior / duplicate chrome tabs startActivity(Intent(this@MagicLinkRedirectActivity, AuthActivity::class.java).apply {
+        // It should be a single top activity so that the user won't
+        // experience any weird behavior / duplicate chrome tabs startActivity(Intent(this@MagicLinkRedirectActivity, AuthActivity::class.java).apply {
             flags = Intent.FLAG_ACTIVITY_CLEAR_TOP or  Intent.FLAG_ACTIVITY_CLEAR_TASK
             putExtra("descopeFlowUri", incomingUri.toString()) // Pass the URI to the flow